Motherhood

 - Fourth, that across our period, some women, though few in number, sat on committees or held positions in and around periods when they were having children.

 That is, visualising this particular combination of data and interpreting what we see opens out the scope of enquiry rather than providing a settled representation of how in this period motherhood related to work in the fields of archaeology, history, and heritage.
-And just as importantly, the interpretation draws us towards a series of caveats - health warnings - required so as to not misread the visualistion and the underlying data it contains.
+And just as importantly, the interpretation draws us towards a series of caveats - health warnings - required so as to not misread the visualisation and the underlying data it contains.

 - First, and most obviously, the data selected is the data that is interpreted.
-Now go back and check the box next to the 'spoke' box.
+Go back and check the box next to the 'spoke' box.
 The crosses - or Xs if you prefer - will reappear.
 These are instances of when women 'spoke at' a meeting, conference, or congress, and adding that data back in makes the patterns change, with few women recorded as speaking until later in life, usually after having served on a committee or held a role.
 In turn, our interpretations change - we see a longevity of careers that was not otherwise there.

 - Fourth, a data point for a date on which a woman 'had' a child cannot capture the fact that parenthood was not faced equally.
 Some people had help.
 Some children got unwell.
 Some parents got unwell.
 Some births were harder than others.
 Some children were adopted.
 Some people took on significant caring responsibilities that amounted to the labour of parenthood without ever 'having' children.
 And the dynamics of parenthood changed across our period and between regions.
 This was the period in British History in which the concept of the working mother both emerged and was transformed.
 All data points cannot be treated equally.